begin-examples/basic-redis-chat-app-demo-begin/README.md

 ## How it works?

+The chat server works as a basic REST API which involves keeping the session and handling the user state in the chat rooms (besides the WebSocket/real-time part).
+When the server starts, the initialization step occurs.
+At first, a new Redis connection is established and it's checked whether it's needed to load the demo data.

 ### Initialization

 For simplicity, a key with **total_users** value is checked: if it does not exist, we fill the Redis database with initial data.